Catchments Remediation Program

 - Gross pollutant traps – a range of rubbish racks, baskets, nets and other infrastructure that removes litter, leaves and sediment from waterways.

-- Bioretention systems (rain gardens) – vegetated sand filters that trap litter, remove sediment and filter out pollutants such as heavy metals.
+- Raingardens and biofilters – vegetated sand filters that trap litter, remove sediment and filter out pollutants such as heavy metals.
+More information in this Raingardens Factsheet - 119kb

 - Leachate treatment facilities – treat polluted leachate from two of the Shire’s former tip sites at Arcadia Park and Foxglove Oval.